Originally posted 2017-10-29 15:07:12.

 My position on transsexualism in the West

 HSTS in the West have always suffered.
-They suffered from a homophobic mainstream society; they suffer at the hands of ‘LGBT’ activists, who tell them they should be ‘men’ when that is clearly an infringement of the HSTS’ personal freedoms.
-They are abused by AGP transvestites, who wish they did not exist, since they point out that there must actually be two types; or alternatively, they are ruthlessly predated on by those same AGPs, who sexually use them.
+They suffer from a homophobic mainstream society and at the hands of ‘LGBT’ activists, who tell them they should be ‘men’ when that is clearly an infringement of the HSTS’ personal freedoms.
+They are abused by AGP transvestites, who wish they did not exist, since they illustrate that there must actually be two types; or alternatively, they are ruthlessly predated on by those same AGPs, who sexually use them.
 They are savaged by feminists, some brandishing ‘LGBT’ ‘be a man’ justification, some because they conflate HSTS with AGPs and some because they just loathe everyone born male.

 I support HSTS.
 They are the ONE group in society that can genuinely claim to be discriminated against by everyone and yet the least likely to complain.
-HSTS should be able to access support services towards transition, without political interference, either encouraging or discouraging them, but with their life-alternatives being clearly explained to them.
-I do not believe that living as a gay ‘man’ is necessarily a ‘better outcome’ for a GNC boy; I know far too many happy, well adjusted HSTS transwomen to ever agree with that — and far too many neurotic, ill-adjusted gay ‘men’.
+HSTS should be able to access support services without political interference, either encouraging or discouraging them, but with their life-alternatives being clearly explained to them.
+I do not believe that living as a gay ‘man’ is necessarily a ‘better outcome’ for an SNC boy; I know far too many happy, well adjusted HSTS transwomen to ever agree with that — and far too many neurotic, ill-adjusted gay ‘men’.
 But I recognise that this is not my choice, rather the individual’s.